A LITTER BIT OF ADVICE

 - How can I overcome litter aversion?

-Select a clumping litter with excellent odor control, such as World's Best Cat Litter.
+Select a litter with excellent odor control and an attractant added to draw your cat to the box, like World’s Best Cat Litter Picky Cat or Attraction Action.
 Always transition to a new litter gradually.
 If your cat continues to go outside of the box, seek advice from your veterinarian to rule out a health problem.
 Never punish a cat for going outside the box, because this can actually make the problem worse by stressing out the cat even more.

 LIVING WITH MULTIPLE CATS